massalabs/massa-docs/technical-doc/glossary.rst

 How to interact with the blockchain
 ===================================

-- **operation**: the only way to inject information in the blockchain.
+- **operation**: The only way to inject information in the blockchain.
 It is produced by an emitter that will provide a fee.
 The operation will be valid (ie includable in a block) only for a limited amount of time.
 Can be a simple transaction, a roll buy, a roll sell or a smart contract operation.
 The latter will execute bytecode on the blockchain.
 - **transaction**: Coin transfer between a sender (that created and signed this operation) and a receiver.

 Miscellaneous